abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter12.md

 Then Moggallāna asks the Buddha, “What is the core of the teachings?
 What is their basis?”
-That’s when the Buddha says that the fundamental teaching is that all *dhamma*s are not to be clung to.
+That’s when the Buddha says that the fundamental teaching is that all *dhammas* are not to be clung to.
 When you don’t cling to things, you are not building the momentum of habits and attachments.
 When you are not building that momentum of habits and attachments, you are not creating a sense of being sustained by them.